julxi/machine-learning-zoomcamp-2025-capstone-2/readme.md

 Note that the training cells take quite a long time to execute, and the results themselves are not very expressive.

+**Warning**: Training with the full dataset creates a 46GB temporary data to store the tensors.

 ## Run the Final Training

 You have to run `final_fit.py` for this (in `uv`).